anthonyyangdev/lp_solve_online_dev/README.md

   - minimize: 3x_1 + 2x_2 - 4x_3;

 ### Functional Constraints
+Constraints apply a restriction on variables based on expressions and values.
 The server recognizes two types of constraints named **relation** constraints and **range** constraints.
 Only 1 of the 2 can be declared in the same statement.
 - **Inequality** refers to less-than (<), less-than-or-equal (<=), greater-than (>), and greater-than-or-equal (>=).
 - **Equality** refers to equal (=).
 - Every constraint declaration must end with a semi-colon (**;**).